-Stop worrying about your feline friends when the temperature drops with an easy feral cat shelter!
+There will be no need to worry about your feline friends when the temperature drops with this easy feral cat shelter!

 These DIY feral cat shelters won’t break the bank, and will help your feral cats be more comfortable and safe.